 Wilted or fallen over plants look similar to damping off.
 However, if only a few of the plants are wilting or fallen over, while others aren’t, this is likely to be a different issue than damping off.

 Easy!
 Give them some water.
 If your plants are still small and urgently need water, you can water them from above.
-However, we always recommend watering from below to help create stronger roots.
+However, I always recommend watering from below to help create stronger roots.
 This method can take longer as the water is absorbed by the soil, so you can do a mix of bottom and surface watering to speed up the process.
 Just be careful not to over water!

 Having pests on seedlings is not fun.
 Somewhere along the way, the soil was contaminated with insect eggs that hatched and decided to enjoy the fruits of your labour.
 You now have to assess the specific pest you are dealing with as each has a specific method to manage it.